Birth, Parents and Siblings

 Musings on Bonnie Maude from Bonnie Elizabeth:

 I remember my mother thought I was a bit of a “fraidy-cat”, as I was growing up, even in later years, and when something would come up when we were together that I thought was scary, I‘d ask whether or not she was afraid, and she would say, “I’m not afraid of the devil himself!”, and I would say “Oh no!
 Don’t say that!”, fearing that he might grab her, or punish her in some way.
-Once as we were about to visit the Patrick Riordan Cemetery, I was afraid that someone would come out of a nearby trailer with a shotgun, so I was holding back, and Mom said to go on in there, and that she couldn’t believe she had raised such a goose!
+Once as we were about to visit the Patrick Riordan Cemetery [in Hart County, Kentucky], I was afraid that someone would come out of a nearby trailer with a shotgun, so I was holding back, and Mom said to go on in there, and that she couldn’t believe she had raised such a goose!

 She was a loving, caring, sweet mother to me, making me her All as I was growing up, even more so while my dad was away in the war.
 She used to say that if anything happened to me, my dad would kill her!
 But her purpose for me was way far beyond being afraid of being murdered.
 She was totally selfless.
 Always putting me first.
 And she was a wonderful nurse.
 I remember having measles, and her sitting with me in a darkened room all day long reading to me and caring for me.
 Sometimes her protection of me wound up the opposite of what she meant for me.
 She had been reticent about my getting a smallpox vaccination, fearing that I might actually get smallpox from the vaccination.
 But finally, one of the 3 schools I attended while in the 6th grade, refused to enroll me unless I had been vaccinated for smallpox, and the deed had to be done.
 But because I was older, I did get sick with a fever and aches and chills, so I had to stay in bed, and once again my dear sweet loving mother was ever at my side, swabbing me with a cold washcloth with water from our large aluminum roasting pan filled with ice water.
 I can still remember the sound of those ice cubes and the sound they made swirling around in that pan.
 And I still have the flannel blanket that she wrapped me in when the fever turned to chills.